Innsbruck Hauptbahnhof

-Innsbruck Hauptbahnhof (German for Innsbruck Main Station or Central Station) is the main railway station in Innsbruck, the capital city of the Austrian federal state of Tyrol.
+Innsbruck Hauptbahnhof (German, 'Innsbruck Main Station' or 'Innsbruck Central Station') is the main railway station in Innsbruck, the capital city of the Austrian federal state of Tyrol.
 Opened in 1853, the station is a major hub for western and central Austria.
 In 2019, it was the 8th-busiest station in the country, and the 2nd-busiest outside of Vienna after only Linz Hauptbahnhof, with 315 train movements and 38,500 passengers daily.

 The station is owned and operated by ÖBB.
 It forms the junction of the Arlberg Railway to Bregenz, Brenner Railway to Italy, Mittenwald Railway to Germany's region of Ällgau, Stubaitalbahn and the main east–west artery Lower Inn Valley Railway.

 Location

 Innsbruck Hauptbahnhof is located at Südtiroler Platz.
 It is at the southeastern side of the city centre and a 10-minute walk away.

 History

 The planning of a railway line in the region of Tyrol began in 1850 under the Austrian Empire.
 Three years later, Emperor Franz Joseph I approved the route from Innsbruck to Wörgl across the Inn Valley.
 In 1854, the line is extended to the border city, Kufstein, close to the Kingdom of Bavaria.
 Franz Czwerwenka, head of the civil construction department, designed the railway station as one of the most beautiful station buildings within the Austrian Empire.